lukasoppermann/veare-pre-next/storage/app/articles/160103-lumen-dingo-api-part-4.md

 To retrieve the articles related to a topic or collection, simply access the *dynamic property* `articles` just like on the *owning* model in a *one to many* relationship.
 If you have an article, you can get the *owning* relationship by accessing the *dynamic property* `articleable`.
 This will return a single collection or topic just like when retrieving the  *owner* in a *one to many* relationship.

 ### Many to many relationships
 When you want to connect **many** tags to **many** articles, you need a different setup.
-You can not put the article id on the tag, as you could have multiple tags per article, and multiple articles that have the same tag associated with them.
-You will need add/delete those tags and handling this all in one text field would be a nightmare.
+You cannot put the article `id` on the tag, as you could have multiple tags per article, and multiple articles that have the same tag associated with them.
+Handling adding/deleting tags in one text field would be a nightmare.
 The solution: a `pivot` table, an additional `article_tag` table, that has 3 columns `id`, `article_id`, `tag_id` to connect the two models.
 For each relation a new entry will be added to this table, with the `article_id` field having an id from the `articles` table and the `tag_id` having an id from the `tags` table.
 Deleting a relationship is as easy as deleting a row.
 The `id` is a simple *int* as it will not be exposed via an API, thus not needing to be a *uuid*.

 By default, eloquent assumes the name of the pivot table to be a the names of the two models in alphabetical order, combine with an underscore *_*.
 While you could overwrite this behavior in the `belongsToMany` method we will be using in a bit, I highly discourage this as well, as it just means more code to maintain and more possibilities for errors.
 Be a chum, stick to defaults where you can.

-Once the `pivot` table is created, you can start defining the relationship on your models, many to many relationships are not really directional, so they are defined exactly the same for both models, just with the opposite model referenced.
+Once the `pivot` table is created, you can start defining the relationship on your models, *many to many* relationships are not really directional, so they are defined exactly the same for both models, just with the opposite model referenced.
 The `belongsToMany` method that is used, has actually three additional arguments, the first one for the `pivot` table name, the second for the *foreign key* and the third for the *local key*.
 If you don't add any addition arguments here, the ids are assumed like before, *modelname*_id.

 ```php
 // Article Model